Grep helps you locate any given pattern(s) within one or more files.

 Context

-Keep in mind that the amount of context lines printed will be limited by other matches as well as the beginning and end of the file.
+Keep in mind that the amount of context lines printed will be limited by other matches as well as the beginning and end of the file, so you might not always get exactly the amount of lines you asked for.

 for context lines.